Why am I the melodeon teacher you’ve been looking for?

 The most important principle of The Mel Method.
 I’ll teach you to focus your mind away from the chatty brain of everyday life and on the physical aspects of playing the melodeon.

 I’ll invite you to push back all the Life Stuff and take notice of the numerous physical movements and tactile qualities involved with playing the melodeon.
 Once you become aware of these qualities, a whole world of detail and enjoyment awaits you!

 Consistent and unbroken focus on the sound, movement and feel of the instrument leads you to a place in the subconscious that I call “The Melodeon Zone”.
 Once here, you have total recognition of the successes and mistakes within your playing and, most crucially, have the power to make changes.
 It is also the place where muscle memory is created.

 Where do I sign up?

-If you are an absolute beginner, a re-starter or you’ve never been able to get the hang of left and right hand coordination, then you’re best bet will be to spend 6 months with the Pick Up & Play with Mel Biggs: Let’s Get Started online course.
+If you are an absolute beginner, a re-starter or you’ve never been able to get the hang of left and right hand coordination, then you’re best bet will be to spend time with the Pick Up & Play with Mel Biggs: Let’s Get Started online course.
 Learn how to learn with The Mel Method principles: 1st learning your left hand 2nd gradually building in the right hand and 3rd playing your very first tune confidently with both hands!
 Read more about the course here.

 If you’re looking to take your playing beyond the basics, why not get in touch for some 1-2-1 Skype lessons?